nitinkc/nitinkc.github.io/_posts/microservices/2024-04-19-ssl-certificate-issue.md

 -keystore /Users/${UserName}/Library/Java/JavaVirtualMachines/corretto-21.0.3/Contents/Home/lib/security/cacerts
 ```

-it will ask for 2 passwords then
+if it asks for 2 passwords then
 - 1st password would be your mac/windows login password
 - 2nd password would be "changeit"